ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_connecting-to-a-server.md

 the remote server to the local computer.
 The `<remote path>` argument identifies the remote file(s) to download.
 If `<remote path>` refers to a directory, all files in that directory will be downloaded.
-If `<remote path>` contains wildcards such as "*", all files whose names match the given pattern will be downloaded.
+If `<remote path>` contains wildcards such as `*`, all files whose names match the given pattern will be downloaded.

 The optional `[local path]` argument specifies the path to which to download the remote file(s).
-If it is omitted, `get` will operate as if `[local path]` was the current local directory.
+If it is omitted, `get` will operate as if `[local path]` was given as `.`, i.e., the current local directory.
 If `[local path]` refers to a directory, the remote files will be downloaded to that directory retaining their remote names.
-If `<remote path>` matches more than one file, `[local path]` *must* refer to a directory.
+If `<remote path>` selects more than one file (by being a directory or containing a wildcard), `[local path]` *must* refer to a directory.

 Example of downloading a file using the `get` command: